NetOfficeFw/Docs/app/documentation/index.md

 ### Why NetOffice?

-The usual methods for accessing Microsoft Office.
-NET are the Primary Interop Assemblies and VSTO.
-Both access methods involve various disadvantages.
+Usual methods for accessing Microsoft Office using .NET are the Primary Interop Assemblies and VSTO.
+Both access methods involve various disadvantages:

-* They are limited to a version, i.e. they only work with one or certain versions of Office
+* They only work with one or a certain versions of Microsoft Office
-* They cause problems while transferring or installation on other systems
+* They cause problems when transferring or installing on other systems
-* They offer no protection mechanism in the management of COM proxies
+* They offer no protection mechanism for management of COM proxies

 NetOffice eliminates these disadvantages and remains a 1:1 wrapper that is syntactically and semantically identical to the interop assemblies.